Hamiltonian Mechanics of Feature Learning: Bottleneck Structure in Leaky ResNets: Bottleneck Structure in Representation Geodesics

 \section{Bottleneck Structure in Representation Geodesics}

-A recent line of work \cite{jacot_2022_BN_rank,jacot_2023_bottleneck2} studies the appearance of a so-called Bottleneck structure in large depth fully-connected networks, where the weight matrices and representations of `almost all' layers of the layers are approximately low-rank/low-dimensional as the depth grows.
+In deep fully-connected networks, a so-called Bottleneck structure emerges \citep{jacot_2022_BN_rank,jacot_2023_bottleneck2}, where the weight matrices and representations in the middle layers are approximately low-rank/low-dimensional.
 This dimension $k$ is consistent across layers, and can be interpreted as being equal to the so-called Bottleneck rank of the learned function.
-This structure has been shown to extend to CNNs in \cite{wen_2024_BN_CNN}, and we will observe a similar structure in our leaky ResNets, further showcasing its generality.
+This structure has been shown to extend to CNNs in \citep{wen_2024_BN_CNN}, and we will observe a similar structure in our leaky ResNets, further showcasing its generality.

 More generally, our goal is to describe the `representation geodesics' of DNNs: the paths in representation space from input to output representation.
 The advantage of ResNets (leaky or not) over FCNNs is that these geodesics can be approximated by continuous paths and are described by differential equations (as described by the Hamiltonian reformulation).

-This section provides an approximation of the Hamiltonian that illustrates the separation of timescales that appears for large depths, with slow layers with low COI/dimension, and fast layers with high COI/dimension.
+By decomposing the Hamiltonian, we observe a separation of timescales for large depths, with slow layers with low COI/dimension, and fast layers with high COI/dimension.